bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Speaker 4: 00:15:15

 Yeah, yeah, yeah, sure.
-So basically in OpVault, you have to make a decision about whether your recovery path is authenticated or not.
+So basically in Op Vault, you have to make a decision about whether your recovery path is authenticated or not.
 And what I mean by that is so when you create the vault, you have to declare like where the funds can be recovered to.
-In OpVault, you can optionally specify an additional script that has to be satisfied to even trigger that recovery.
+In Op Vault, you can optionally specify an additional script that has to be satisfied to even trigger that recovery.
-And so the reason originally that we needed anchors for fee management in OpVault was if you're doing what I call an unauthenticated recovery, which is basically just like, if someone knows your recovery path, the way that OutVault works is when you create the vault, you hash the recovery path, and then you add that as a parameter.
+And so the reason originally that we needed anchors for fee management in Op Vault was if you're doing what I call an unauthenticated recovery, which is basically just like, if someone knows your recovery path, the way that Out Vault works is when you create the vault, you hash the recovery path, and then you add that as a parameter.
 So basically like the ability to recover is correlated with the ability to reveal that pre-image.
 So if you do that you can sweep.
 So it's sort of like you're not to get really technical you're not signing it with Sighash all and so there's some like pinning problems that can happen.